DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-fidesbetito/README.md

     > Unsatisfiable: all rows evaluates to false
     > Contingent: there is a row evaluating to true; there is a row evaluating to false
     > Valid: true <u>for all</u> rows
-        *Note:* the terms above can be used beyond propositional logic
+        </br>*Note:* the terms above can be used beyond propositional logic

 ___